Here are ten of the most myths about orthodontic treatment, orthodontists, braces, and Invisalign.

 Myth #1.
 Orthodontic treatment are all about looks & esthetic.

+This is one of the most common myths about orthodontic care.
 Orthodontic treatment has several benefits in addition to esthetics!
 Obviously, an improved facial structure and good teeth alignment are easy to notice.
 But when the teeth and jaw are aligned properly, it leads to improvement in their functioning as well.
 Orthodontic treatment promotes improvements in chewing, biting and speaking, better oral hygiene and even things like quality of life.
 A straight smile is an obvious sign of good oral health, and is a big part of your overall well-being.

 From a research perspective, for those of you who crave evidence-based data, a recent systematic review of multiple studies suggests that orthodontic treatment improves quality of life.
 It is also repeatedly proven that orthodontic treatment increases self esteem.
-These are clear examples of the treatment benefits that far extend the look of a straight smile.
+These are clear examples of the treatment benefits that far extend the look of a beautiful smile.

 Myth #2.
 Orthodontic care is too expensive and it’s not for everybody.

-Orthodontists are unique specialists that carefully customize your treatment plan and appliances required to fix issues, therefore the cost of treatment reflects the complexity of each case.
+Orthodontists are unique specialists that carefully customize your treatment plan and appliances required to fix orthodontic issues, therefore the cost of treatment reflects the complexity of each case.
 Many orthodontists offer free consultations to help you evaluate your issues and the treatment options.
 Most orthodontists also are willing to work with you and provide flexible payment plans, like we do at Porth.

 The cost of treatment is typically divided into several payments stretched over the course of treatment with no interest.
 The cost of treatment and financial plans are discussed at your consultation to help you make an informed decision.
 Click here for more tips on how to choose the best orthodontist for you, making sure it is a good fit and that your financial concerns are addressed.